Multidimensional coupling: A variationally consistent approach to fiber-reinforced materials: Preliminaries and problem description

-where $\hat{\vec{N}}$ is the normal to $\partial^2\Omega_0$ and the tangent to $\partial\Omega_0$. and $\partial^2\Omega_0$ is defined by the union of the boundary curves of the boundary surface patches.
-Moreover, $K = -\nabla_{\|}\cdot\vec{N}$ is the curvature of the surface.
-Since the fibers are embedded within the polymer matrix, the application of external boundaries for standard industrial components with gradient contributions as they arise in the second and third line of \eqref{eq:gradBoundary} is not feasible.
-Equilibrating this with the external contributions yields the principle of virtual work
+\review{for a sufficiently smooth $\Omega_0$,} where $\hat{\vec{N}}$ is the normal to $\partial^2\Omega_0$ and the tangent to $\partial\Omega_0$. \review{Note that $\partial^2\Omega_0$ is defined by the union of the boundary curves of the boundary surface patches and thus, $\hat{\vec{N}}$ can be defined differently from both adjacent surfaces, see Javili et al. \cite{steinmann2013} and the citations therein for details.} Moreover, $K = -\nabla_{\|}\cdot\vec{N}$ is the curvature of the surface. \review{Equilibrating this result with the external contributions defined in \eqref{eq:energies} yields